Jo Jo White: Boston Celtics (1969–1979)

 White went on to become one of professional basketball's first "iron men", playing in all 82 games for five consecutive seasons during the 1970s and setting a franchise record of 488 consecutive games played.
 White suffered an injury during the 1977–78 season.
 With the end of the streak, White and the aging Celtics became a less effective squad and followed their championship with an exit from playoff semifinals in 1977 and then two losing seasons.

+Golden State Warriors (1979–1980)

 Unable to retain his all-star form following the injury, White was traded by the Celtics to the Golden State Warriors in the middle of the 1978–79 NBA season.
 Boston Globe writer Bob Ryan described the tension leading to the White's trade from Boston.

+Kansas City Kings (1980–1981)

 White retired as a player after 1981 with the Kansas City Kings.

+Coaching career

+Kansas (1982–1983)

 He returned to the Jayhawks as an assistant coach from 1982–83.
 In 1987 at the age of 41, White attempted a professional comeback as a player-assistant coach with the Topeka Sizzlers of the Continental Basketball Association.